opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 The rarity, defined earlier, appears to be independent of data-set size.
 I think this is meaningful, but don't yet know what it means.

+In the next row,
 The number of observations per entry grows, the more observations you make.
 This is expected.

+In the next row,
-The total entrop grows slightly.
+The total entropy grows slightly.

+In the last row,
 The total mutual information stays constant or maybe even drops, as the dataset size increases.